The quality of your Ayahuasca ceremony is completely dependent on the preparation you put into it.

 Have you sat with Mother Ayahuasca before?

-If not, we recommend our First Timer’s Guide to Ayahuasca.
-Just click here and enter your email to get 10 lessons we feel anybody who is new to Ayahuasca, needs to know.
+If not, we recommend our First Timer’s Guide to Ayahuasca (Just click and enter your email to get 10 lessons we feel anybody who is new to Ayahuasca, needs to know.)

-If you’ve had an Ayahuasca ceremony before, then we invite you to join the Global Healing Community here.
+If you have had an Ayahuasca Retreat or Ceremony before, we invite you to

 How To Prepare For An Ayahuasca Ceremony